Kade-Donohoue/Manga-Tracker-V2/README.md

 # **Change Logs**

+## Change Log 1.3.0
+ - Destop app now created using electron
+ - tokens are now stored in local Storage
+ - favicon is now Manga Trackers Icon instead of the default

+## Change Log 1.2.4
+ - fixed refresh token being lost whenever browser was closed resulting in random logouts

 ## Change Log 1.2.3
  - fixed edge case that would prevent asura from getting data
  - added observability for new cloudflare logs into example